-- Acting as a named point of contact on all online safeguarding issues and liaising with other members of staff and other agencies as appropriate. - Keeping up-to-date with current research, legislation and trends regarding online safety. - Coordinating participation in local and national events to promote positive online behaviour, e.g. Safer Internet Day. - Ensuring that online safety is promoted to parents and carers and the wider community through a variety of channels and approaches. - Work with the school lead for data protection and data security to ensure that practice is in line with current legislation. - Maintaining a record of online safety concerns/incidents and actions taken as part of the schools safeguarding recording structures and mechanisms.
-(It is recommended that schools and settings record online safety within existing child protection/safeguarding procedures and files to achieve this) - Monitor the schools online safety incidents to identify gaps/trends and use this data to update the schools education response to reflect need - To report to the school management team, Governing Body and other agencies as appropriate, on online safety concerns and local data/figures. - Liaising with the local authority and other local and national bodies, as appropriate. - Working with the school leadership and management to review and update the online safety policies, Acceptable Use Policies (AUPs) and other related policies on a regular basis (at least annually) with stakeholder input. - Ensuring that online safety is integrated with other appropriate school policies and procedures. - Meet regularly with the governor with a lead responsibility for online safety.
+- Acting as a named point of contact on all online safeguarding issues and liaising with other members of staff and other agencies as appropriate. - Keeping up-to-date with current research, legislation and trends regarding online safety and communicate this with the school community, as appropriate. - Ensure all members of staff receive regular, up-to-date and appropriate online safety training. - Coordinating participation in local and national events to promote positive online behaviour, e.g. Safer Internet Day. - Ensuring that online safety is promoted to parents and carers and the wider community through a variety of channels and approaches. - Work with the school lead for data protection and data security to ensure that practice is in line with current legislation. - Maintaining a record of online safety concerns/incidents and actions taken as part of the schools safeguarding recording structures and mechanisms.
+(It is recommended that schools and settings record online safety within existing child protection/safeguarding procedures and files to achieve this) - Monitor the schools online safety incidents to identify gaps/trends and use this data to update the schools education response, policies and procedures to reflect need. - To report to the school management team, Governing Body and other agencies as appropriate, on online safety concerns and local data/figures. - Liaising with the local authority and other local and national bodies, as appropriate. - Working with the school leadership and management to review and update the online safety policies, Acceptable Use Policies (AUPs) and other related policies on a regular basis (at least annually) with stakeholder input. - Ensuring that online safety is integrated with other appropriate school policies and procedures.

-1.3.3 The key responsibilities for all members of staff are:
+1.3.3 The Key Responsibilities for all Members of Staff are:

-- Contributing to the development of online safety policies. - Reading the school Acceptable Use Policies (AUPs) and adhering to them. - Taking responsibility for the security of school/setting systems and data. - Having an awareness of a range of different online safety issues and how they may relate to the children in their care. - Modelling good practice when using new and emerging technologies - Embedding online safety education in curriculum delivery wherever possible. - Identifying individuals of concern and taking appropriate action by following school safeguarding policies and procedures. - Knowing when and how to escalate online safety issues, internally and externally. - Being able to signpost to appropriate support available for online safety issues, internally and externally. - Maintaining a professional level of conduct in their personal use of technology, both on and off site. - Demonstrating an emphasis on positive learning opportunities. - Taking personal responsibility for professional development in this area.
+- Contributing to the development of online safety policies. - Reading the school Acceptable Use Policies (AUPs) and adhering to them. - Taking responsibility for the security of school/setting systems and data they use. - Having an awareness of a range of different online safety issues and how they may relate to the children in their care. - Modelling good practice when using new and emerging technologies - Embedding online safety education in curriculum delivery wherever possible.

+- Identifying individuals of concern and taking appropriate action by following school safeguarding policies and procedures. - Knowing when and how to escalate online safety issues, internally and externally. - Being able to signpost to appropriate support available for online safety issues, internally and externally. - Maintaining a professional level of conduct in their personal use of technology, both on and off site. - Demonstrating an emphasis on positive learning opportunities. - Taking personal responsibility for professional development in this area.

-1.3.4 In addition to the above, the key responsibilities for staff managing the technical environment are:
+1.3.4 In addition to the above, the Key Responsibilities for Staff managing the Technical Environment are: